DC Metro Silver Line [Map, Schedule & Stops]

 4. How do I get a map or schedule for the DC Metro Silver Line?

-Yes, the Silver Line operates later on weekends for late-night travel.
-Trains operate later on both Friday and Saturday nights, until about 2:00 a.m.
-This later operating schedule is an added convenience for people going to or from locations such as downtown D.C., Tyson’s, or Dulles Airport.
+Yes, the Silver Line runs later on weekends.
+On Friday and Saturday nights, trains typically operate until about 2:00 a.m., making it convenient for late-night travel to downtown D.C., Tysons, or Dulles Airport.

 Leave a Reply